dgaydukov/cert-spring5/files/spring5.md

 When you create web app, your context always an instance of `WebApplicationContext`, it extends `ApplicationContext`, and has a method `getServletContext`, to get `ServletContext`.

+Before the advent of spring boot for building web app we were using `.war` files (web archive).
+Inside we had web.xml were all configs are stores, then we put this file into `tomcat` directory, and when tomcat starts, it takes with file and run it.
+That's why we didn't have any `main` method inside web app for spring.

 ###### Spring Boot
 In spring boot you have 2 new events.
 You can register them in `resources/META-INF/spring.factories`.
 Just add these 2 lines
 ```